FastyBird/fb-mqtt-connector/README.md

 ## Changelog

-For release info check [release page](https://github.com/FastyBird/fb-mqtt-connector/releases)
+For release info check [release page](https://github.com/FastyBird/fastybird/releases)

+## Contribute

+The sources of this package are contained in the [FastyBird monorepo](https://github.com/FastyBird/fastybird).
+We welcome contributions for this package on [FastyBird/fastybird](https://github.com/FastyBird/).

 ## Maintainers